WEDNESDAY, January 30th, 2008, AT 12:40 PM, PT

 "We have been getting calls from across the state for the past two weeks from those planning to attend.
 Therefore we are looking to have a first class event at a first class venue like the Doubletree Hotel.
 I think the fans and participants alike will enjoy the event" said Johnny Davis (Right) IKF Point Kickboxing President.

-Davis Continued "We are also bringing in top IKF Referee, Mr. Dan Stell (Left) who is renown around the world for his excellent referring for this weekend's event.
+Davis Continued "We are also bringing in top IKF Referee, Mr. Dan Stell (Right) who is renown around the world for his excellent referring for this weekend's event.
 Dan has been assisting us with these semi-contact events since their inception about five years ago and his service is very valuable to the success of the events."
 Dan knows the vital difference between full contact and semi contact and allows fighters just enough room, not to cross the line.

 TUESDAY, January 15th, 2008, AT 5:00 PM, PT